Sloth-on-meth/seventwentyclocks-docker/DOCKER_README.md

 - If you encounter permission issues, try running Docker commands with sudo
 - If the container exits immediately, check the logs with `docker logs seventwentyclocks`
-- If networking issues, ensure port 3000 is not being used by another application
+- For networking issues, ensure port 4000 is not being used by another application